google-aai/tf-serving-k8s-tutorial/README.md

 gsutil -m cp -r /local/path/to/servable_dir gs://${BUCKET}/<servable-dir>
 ```

-Now edit your yaml file to point to your Google Storage directory.
-Any time
+Now edit your yaml file to point your model path to your Google Storage
-you upload a new model version into that directory, TF model server should
+directory.
+Any time you upload a new model version into that directory, TF model
-pick it up.
+server should pick it up.

 ## Bonus feature: Model Understanding